johannhof/http-extensions/draft-ietf-httpbis-digest-headers.md

 SEMANTICS}}
 and the "qvalue" rule defined in {{Section 12.4.2 of SEMANTICS}}.

+The terms Dictionary, and sf-binary are imported from
+{{!STRUCTURED-FIELDS=RFC8941}}.

 The definitions "representation", "selected representation", "representation data", "representation metadata", and "content" in this document are to be interpreted as described in {{SEMANTICS}}.